FahadR004/RISC-V-Simulator/README.md

 2. **Array-based execution** — all instructions are loaded into an array and executed using the PC as an index, enabling correct branch and jump behavior
 3. **Separate memory spaces** — instruction memory and data memory are kept separate, with data memory byte-addressed and little-endian
 4. **Step-by-step output** — after every instruction, the full register file and any memory changes are displayed
+5. **JSON export** — running with `-json` flag outputs execution trace to `output.json`, consumed by the visual debugger
+6. **Python server** — `server.py` serves the HTML visualizer and proxies assembly code to the simulator, returning JSON results to the browser

 ---